ognjenstrbanovic/Economic-Impact-Major-Sporting-Events/README.md

 ![Slide 1](https://github.com/ognjenstrbanovic/Project-1/blob/master/Ognjen%20%C5%A0trbanovi%C4%87/PowerPoint%20Screenshots/Slide%201.jpg?raw=true)

-You can see above the general topic of "Project 1", a project that lasted nearly half of a month and that I considered myself to be a big part of.
+You can see above our general topic, a project that lasted nearly half of a month and that I considered myself to be a big part of.
 The requirements were as follows:

 > Use Pandas to clean and format your dataset(s).